Pradumnasaraf/DevOps/ArgoCD/README.md

 - **Auto Sync** - ArgoCD will automatically sync the application with the Git repository.
 This is done by polling the Git repository at a specified interval.

-- **Self Healing** - If the chnages are done directly to deployment/cluster, it will discard those chnages and keep the state as per the Git repository.
-For example, if someone chnange the replica count to two from 1 from the CLI, it will be changed back to 1.
+- **Self Healing** - If the changes are done directly to deployment/cluster, it will discard those changes and keep the state as per the Git repository.
+For example, if someone change the replica count to two from 1 from the CLI, it will be changed back to 1.

 - **Auto Pruning** - ArgoCD will automatically delete the resources that are not present in the Git repository.
 By default, it will not.